apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 typically via some component of [Person Directory](..\Attribute-Resolution.html) from a number of attribute sources unless noted otherwise by the specific authentication scheme.

+If no other attribute source is defined, the below attributes are used to create a static/stub attribute repository.

 ```properties
 # cas.authn.attributeRepository.attributes.uid=uid
 # cas.authn.attributeRepository.attributes.displayName=displayName